 This is an event about flight duration: whose rocket can stay up in the air the longest, supported by auto-rotating rigid deployable blades after being launched vertically with a rocket motor of a specified total impulse.
 The rocket must be single-staged and may not separate any piece during its flight.
 It must make at least one full rotation around its roll axis during the recovery phase.
 Because the blades are not powered, these models are technically “auto-gyro” models rather than true helicopters!

-For the full rules for this event, please see the Helicopter Duration rules in the Pink Book.
+For the full rules for this event, please see the Helicopter Duration rules in the Model Rocket Sporting Code.

 The contestant may make one or two flights.
 Up to two models may be used.
 The score is the sum two flights, as long as one is returned.